 All kids do things that are weird.
 All of them.

 Want proof?
 Take this example of my eight-year-old daughter, who is not on the spectrum at all.
 It begins with me sitting on the couch watching TV.
 Seeing this from the dining room, Olivia darts towards me at full speed.
 She stops short, flops down beside me, half upside down on her stomach, and begins howling:

 Paaaant…allooooooooons! (deep breath) Paaaant…allooooooooons! (deep breath) Paaaant…allooooooooons! (deep breath) Paaaant…allooooooooons! (deep breath)

 After trying to ignore this for an eternity and a half, I begin to envision slamming my own head through the patio door window.
 Just before I make those visions into a reality, I break my silence, look her in the face, and ask.

 What exactly are you doing?

 This has happened countless times.
 It’s just one tick off a checklist of insane things she does that leave me staring in disbelief.

 When I was five, I learned the word “metamorphosis” in school.
 I then spent a solid three weeks obsessively repeating the word, sometimes inside my head but most times out, with a rhythmic enunciation of each syllable.
-To this day, I can hear it whenever I see the it written somewhere.
+To this day, I can hear it sung out by the younger me whenever I see it written somewhere.
 In the grand scheme of things, that’s far more abnormal than clapping or playing with blankets.

 I’ll even take it one step further.
 We, as adults, do weird stuff.
 For instance, whenever we drive past our library, I make it say “hello” to Olivia in a deep, old man voice.
 I excitedly wave like a lunatic and respond, “Hi, Brary!”
 This has been going on since she was a baby.
 At first, she thought it was real.
 Then, as she began to get older, she insisted it wasn’t real.
 Now she just ignores me.